roselinapradjanata/CermatiScraper/README.md

-# CermatiScraper
+# bni-promotions-scraper
-Web scraper for BNI mobile promotions
+Web scraper for BNI mobile promotions using Node.js